EmilTholin/node-exchange-autodiscover/README.md

 # Node Exchange Autodiscover
-Retrieve the URL of your EWS by accessing Microsoft's SOAP Autodiscover Service, with optional DNS querying.
+Retrieve the URL of your EWS by accessing Microsoft's SOAP Autodiscover Service.

+Differs from other similar packages in that it queries the DNS.
+It also tries out all the potential autodiscover urls in parallel, sacrificing a bit more bandwidth for speed.

 ## Usage